 RESEARCH PROGRAM

-My research is focused in the areas of epistemology and metaethics.
-My work investigates the social sources of epistemic and moral normativity.
+My work is focused in epistemology and metaethics.
+I'm especially interested in the social sources of epistemic and moral normativity.

-My work proposes a novel meta-normative theory of our different kinds of normative reasons, including moral reasons, reasons of self-interested practical rationality, and epistemic reasons.
-The view seeks to provide a unified account of these different kinds of normative reasons, according to which they are all fundamentally instrumental in nature, but are differentiated by their sources in the contingently held aims of different sorts of agents.
-The view is intended to be responsive to the sorts of metaethical considerations that generally draw philosophers to forms of antirealism (where those considerations include especially epistemological concerns about realism and a general commitment to naturalism), while also avoiding some of the least plausible implications of previous antirealist views.
+I defend a unified meta-normative theory of our different kinds of normative reasons, including moral reasons, reasons of self-interested practical rationality, and epistemic reasons.
+On my approach, these different kinds of normative reasons are all fundamentally instrumental in nature, but are differentiated by their sources in the contingently held aims of different sorts of agents, some of which are whole communities of people.
+The view is largely inspired by the sorts of metaethical considerations that generally draw philosophers to forms of antirealism (such as epistemological concerns about realism and a commitment to naturalism).
+Yet I am committed to the existence of normative facts and to the "inescapability" of moral and epistemic demands.

 I. Epistemic Normativity: Collective Epistemic Instrumentalism